This article is part of the following categories:

 Who manages the nomination process?

 In most PTOs, self-nomination is the norm.
-If a member is nominated by someone else, the nominee must agree to the nomination before her name is put into consideration.
+If a member is nominated by someone else, the nominee must agree to the nomination before their name is put into consideration.

 Who can be nominated?

-Generally only members of the PTO are eligible to be nominated for elected office.
-However, if the bylaws do not stipulate this requirement, it is conceivable that a nonmember may present herself for nomination.
-(Your bylaws should also define who is considered a member of the group.)
+Generally, only members of the PTO are eligible to be nominated for elected office.
+However, if the bylaws don’t stipulate this requirement, it’s conceivable that a nonmember might present themselves for nomination.
+(Your bylaws should also define who’s considered a member of the group.)

 Some PTOs might have more stringent requirements, such as a formal succession plan (for example, “you must serve at least one term as assistant treasurer before you can be nominated for treasurer”).